MandarJKulkarni/KubeCron/README.md

     Create a Kubernetes cron yaml to call the script at a specified interval

-    run 'kubectl apply -f test_cron.yaml' in the Google Cloud shell on the GCP to which you have access
+    Run 'kubectl apply -f test_cron.yaml' in the Google Cloud shell on the GCP to which you have access